genesiscommunitysuccess/docs/docs/tutorials/building-an-application/generate-the-reference-app.md

 * **-fields-dictionary.kts**
 * **-tables-dictionary.kts**

+We shall call the product that we create **ref_data_app**.
+All the files we create will start with that name.

 Using the instance in which the platform is installed, run

 **DictionaryBuilder -t MSSQL -U admin -P Password11 -p 1433 -H ref-data-rdb.clatr30sknco.eu-west-2.rds.amazonaws.com -d tradingapp --product ref_data_app -o ref_data_app/ -i 200 --tables alt_counterparty_id,alt_instrument_id,counterparty,instrument**